ChASE-library/ChASE/docs/usage.rst

 General Description
 ---------------------

-ChASE provides the interfaces to both C and Fortran.

-The usage of both C and Fortran interfaces are split into 3 steps:
+ChASE provides interfaces to both C and Fortran for users who prefer not to use the C++ API directly.
+The usage of both C and Fortran interfaces is split into 3 steps:

-    - **Initialization**: initialization of the context for ChASE, including the setup of the MPI 2D grid, communicators and allocation of buffers, etc.
+    - **Initialization**: Initialize the context for ChASE, including the setup of the MPI 2D grid, communicators, and allocation of buffers.
-    - **Solving**: solving the given problem by ChASE within previously setup ChASE context
+    - **Solving**: Solve the given problem by ChASE within the previously setup ChASE context.
-    - **Finalization**: Cleanup the ChASE context
+    - **Finalization**: Cleanup the ChASE context.

 .. note::
-  When a sequence of eigenprblems are to be solved, multiple **solving** steps can be called in sequence after the **Initialization** step.
+  When a sequence of eigenproblems are to be solved, multiple **solving** steps can be called in sequence after the **Initialization** step.
 It is the users' responsibility to form a new eigenproblem by updating the buffer allocated for the Hermitian/Symmetric Matrix.

-Both C and Fortran interfaces of ChASE provides 3 versions of utilization:
+Both C and Fortran interfaces of ChASE provide 3 versions of utilization:

-    - **Sequential ChASE**: using the implementation of ChASE for shared-memory architectures.
+    - **Sequential ChASE**: Using the implementation of ChASE for shared-memory architectures.
-    - **Distributed-memory ChASE with Block-Block distribution**: using the implementation of ChASE for distributed-memory architectures, with Block-Block data layout.
+    - **Distributed-memory ChASE with Block distribution**: Using the implementation of ChASE for distributed-memory architectures, with Block data layout.
-    - **Distributed-memory ChASE with Block-Cyclic distribution**: using the implementation of ChASE for distributed-memory architectures, with Block-Cyclic data layout.
+    - **Distributed-memory ChASE with Block-Cyclic distribution**: Using the implementation of ChASE for distributed-memory architectures, with Block-Cyclic data layout.

 .. warning::
-  When CUDA is detected, these interfaces would automatically use GPU(s).
+  When CUDA is detected, these interfaces automatically use GPU(s).

 .. note::
-  The naming logic of the interface functions are as follows:
+  The naming logic of the interface functions:

-    - For the names of all the functions for distributed memory ChASE, they starts with a prefix ``p``, which follows a same way of naming in ScaLAPACK.
+    - For the names of all functions for distributed memory ChASE, they start with a prefix ``p``, following the same naming convention as ScaLAPACK.
-    - For the **Block** and **Block-Cyclic** data layouts:
+    - For **Block** and **Block-Cyclic** data layouts:

-      - they share a same interface for **Solving** and **Finalization** steps
+      - They share the same interface for **Solving** and **Finalization** steps

-      - but a different interface for the **Initialization** step.
-For **Block-Cyclic** data layout, the related **Initialization function** ends with a suffix ``blockcyclic``
+      - But use different interfaces for the **Initialization** step.
+For **Block-Cyclic** data layout, the related **Initialization function** ends with the suffix ``blockcyclic``

-    - The Fortran interfaces are implemented based on ``iso_c_binding``.
-It is standard intrinsic module which defines named constants, types, and procedures for the inter-operation with C functions.
+    - The Fortran interfaces are implemented based on ``iso_c_binding``, a standard intrinsic module which defines named constants, types, and procedures for inter-operation with C functions.
 C and Fortran functions share the same names.
-Additionally, unlike the Fortran routines, C functions has a suffix `_`.
+      Additionally, unlike the Fortran routines, C functions have a suffix ``_``.

 Different scalar types are also supported by the interfaces of ChASE.
-We will use abbreviations ``<x>`` for the corresponding short type to make a more concise and clear presentation of the implemented functions.
-``Base<x>`` is defined as the table below.
-Unless otherwise specified ``<x>`` has the following meanings:
+We use abbreviations ``<x>`` for the corresponding short type to make a more concise and clear presentation of the implemented functions. ``Base<x>`` is defined in the table below.
+Unless otherwise specified, ``<x>`` has the following meanings:

 .. list-table::
    :widths: 4 16 16 16